centrica-engineering/nucleus-docs/docs/components/ns-lockup.md

 ## Introduction

-Lockups are promotional signposts to a product or service.
-Used to highlight key messages in a concise, engaging way.
+Lockups should signposts to a product or service, and highlight key messages in a concise, engaging way.

 ## Usage